wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-5-30 - Fixed bug where symlinks were copied incorrectly.
 * 2016-4-7 - Added the tag (without results directory) as an argument to git-results-build and git-results-run in case different behavior is desired for different experiment paths.